 There are local projects and organisations that can lend you equipment and internet access so that you can experience the benefits without having to spend anything up front yourself

-- If you live anywhere in Cambs, Peterborough or West Norfolk and are out of work and finding money hard to manage New Horizons may be able to lend you a table and internet access to get you started
+- If you live anywhere in Cambs, Peterborough or West Norfolk and are out of work and finding money hard to manage New Horizons may be able to lend you kit and internet access to get you started

 - Alternatively, if you rent your home from a housing association get in touch with them to find out what help they give to their tenants